Selective high schools and opportunity class placement procedures

 Reserve list and an offer The student has been offered a place at one school and is on the reserve list for a higher choice school

-If the parents and/or carers accept the first offer, the student may also stay on the reserve list for the second school until the date their name will be removed from the list (beginning of the school year of entry for opportunity class placement or end of the year before entry for selective high school placement).
+If the parents and/or carers accept the first offer, the student may also stay on the reserve list for the second school until the date their name will be removed from the list (before the beginning of the school year of entry for opportunity class placement or end of the year before entry for selective high school placement).

 If the parent and/or carer is then offered a position from the reserve list at the higher choice school, they have 2 options: